BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 Wednesday: Hackathon day
 ------------------------

+**The Parish Hall is unavailable during the day, until 8pm.
+Hackathon projects take place in rental houses, at Bruce's house, or at [Evolve Coworking](https://www.evolvework.co/)**

 [Hackathon Day Details]({{< relref "hackathon/index.md" >}})

 - **Evening** Groups go to dinner or informal barbeque at Bruce's